 The inspiration for this collaborative developed as Moniker became aware that rural and/or low-income communities across Colorado often have insufficient access to organic food sources.
 In partnership with Paonia Soil Co. and local organizations, Moniker brings module gardens and gardening education to rural communities.

 North Fork Gardens - North Fork Montessori School @ Crawford utilizes their module gardens to provide gardening education, cooking classes, and fresh food to students, parents, and the greater community.

-Colorado Springs Food Rescue - In the spring of 2019, Moniker will partner with CSFR to bring 9 produce pods to the Hillside Hub Community Project.
+Colorado Springs Food Rescue - In the spring of 2019, Moniker partnered with CSFR to bring 9 produce pods to the Hillside Hub Community Project.
 CSFR is a lead organization in reducing food waste and bringing food sources to food insecure communities.